Clearasil Acne Products Reviewed

 StayClear Oil-Free Gel Wash

-Clearasil’s StayClear Oil-Free Gel Wash contains salicylic acid, a beta-hydroxy acid that can loosen dead skin and debris and relieve inflammation.
+Clearasil’s StayClear Oil-Free Gel Wash contains salicylic acid, a beta-hydroxy acid that can loosen dead skin and debris and relieve inflammation5.
 If you only have the product on your face for a few seconds, however, it won’t remove much dead skin and debris.
-It may reduce inflammation and make red pimples more noticeable.
+It may reduce inflammation and make red pimples less noticeable.

 StayClear Skin Perfecting Wash

 Clearasil’s StayClear Skin Perfecting Wash is really a skin scrub.
-It contains microscopic particles of polyethylene plastic that bind to skin oils and have an abrasive effect on the skin.
+It contains microscopic particles of polyethylene plastic that have an abrasive effect on the skin while causing less redness than natural abrasives (but may be more damaging to the environment)6.
 You can’t rub your pimples away, however, and you should not use this product on patches of skin where pimples have broken out.
-It will only irritate and inflame the skin around pimples, opening tiny cuts and cracks where even more infectious bacteria can get inside.
+It will only irritate and inflame7 the skin around pimples, opening tiny cuts and cracks where even more infectious bacteria can get inside.
 If you have nearly perfect skin, however, this product is a good option for keeping it that way.

 StayClear Daily Pore Cleansing Pads